tfgg/yournextmep/_candidates/eu2014/engdem/mike-blundell.md

 person: mike-blundell
 region: south-west
 party: engdem
-title: South West - English Democrats - Mike Blundell
+title: Mike Blundell is running for MEP in South West for the English Democrats
 incumbent: false
 ---